tunnckoCore/dush-options/README.md

 app.disable('qux.baz')
 console.log(app.options.qux) // => { baz: false }
 ```

+## Related
+- [base-options](https://www.npmjs.com/package/base-options): Adds a few options methods to base-methods, like `option`, `enable` and `disable`.
+See the readme for the full API. | [homepage](https://github.com/jonschlinkert/base-options "Adds a few options methods to base-methods, like `option`, `enable` and `disable`.
+See the readme for the full API.")
+- [base-plugins](https://www.npmjs.com/package/base-plugins): Upgrade's plugin support in base applications to allow plugins to be called any time after init. | [homepage](https://github.com/node-base/base-plugins "Upgrade's plugin support in base applications to allow plugins to be called any time after init.")
+- [base](https://www.npmjs.com/package/base): Framework for rapidly creating high quality node.js applications, using plugins like building blocks | [homepage](https://github.com/node-base/base "Framework for rapidly creating high quality node.js applications, using plugins like building blocks")
+- [dush-no-chaining](https://www.npmjs.com/package/dush-no-chaining): A plugin that removes the emitter methods chaining support for `dush`, `base`, `minibase` or anything based on them | [homepage](https://github.com/tunnckocore/dush-no-chaining#readme "A plugin that removes the emitter methods chaining support for `dush`, `base`, `minibase` or anything based on them")
+- [dush-promise](https://www.npmjs.com/package/dush-promise): Plugin for `dush` that makes it a Deferred promise and adds `.resolve`, `.reject`, `.than` and `.catch` methods for more better… [more](https://github.com/tunnckocore/dush-promise#readme) | [homepage](https://github.com/tunnckocore/dush-promise#readme "Plugin for `dush` that makes it a Deferred promise and adds `.resolve`, `.reject`, `.than` and `.catch` methods for more better error handling experience")
+- [dush-router](https://www.npmjs.com/package/dush-router): A simple regex-based router for `dush`, `base`, `minibase` and anything based on them.
+Works on Browser and Node.js | [homepage](https://github.com/tunnckocore/dush-router#readme "A simple regex-based router for `dush`, `base`, `minibase` and anything based on them.
+Works on Browser and Node.js")
+- [dush-tap-report](https://www.npmjs.com/package/dush-tap-report): A simple TAP report producer based on event system.
+A plugin for `dush` event emitter or anything based on it | [homepage](https://github.com/tunnckocore/dush-tap-report#readme "A simple TAP report producer based on event system.
+A plugin for `dush` event emitter or anything based on it")
+- [dush](https://www.npmjs.com/package/dush): Microscopic & functional event emitter in ~260 bytes, extensible through plugins. | [homepage](https://github.com/tunnckocore/dush#readme "Microscopic & functional event emitter in ~260 bytes, extensible through plugins.")
+- [minibase-create-plugin](https://www.npmjs.com/package/minibase-create-plugin): Utility for [minibase][] and [base][] that helps you create plugins | [homepage](https://github.com/node-minibase/minibase-create-plugin#readme "Utility for [minibase][] and [base][] that helps you create plugins")
+- [minibase-is-registered](https://www.npmjs.com/package/minibase-is-registered): Plugin for [minibase][] and [base][], that adds `isRegistered` method to your application to detect if plugin is already registered and… [more](https://github.com/node-minibase/minibase-is-registered#readme) | [homepage](https://github.com/node-minibase/minibase-is-registered#readme "Plugin for [minibase][] and [base][], that adds `isRegistered` method to your application to detect if plugin is already registered and returns true or false if named plugin is already registered on the instance.")
+- [minibase](https://www.npmjs.com/package/minibase): Minimalist alternative for Base.
+Build complex APIs with small units called plugins.
+Works well with most of the already existing… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "Minimalist alternative for Base.
+Build complex APIs with small units called plugins.
+Works well with most of the already existing [base][] plugins.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue][open-issue-url].